padrinobook/padrinobook/01-introduction.md

   and educational way.

-In this project I will explain you difficult language constructs in ruby - but don't assume that I will explain them in every way.
+In this project I will explain difficult language constructs in ruby - but don't assume that I will explain them in every way.

 ### git - put your code under version control ###

-git helps you to keep track of the changes in your code.
-You can switch between certain versions in your code, create branches to experiment with code, and easily manage your code in distributed teams
+Git helps you to keep track of the changes in your code.
+You can switch between certain versions in your code, create branches to experiment with code, and easily manage your code in distributed teams.

 Recommended books:

-- [Pro Git](http://progit.org/ "Pro Git") - this free online book explains you the basic internals of git, and how the workflow can be like
+- [Pro Git](http://progit.org/ "Pro Git") - this free online book explains the basic internals of git, and what the workflow can be like
 - [gitref](http://gitref.org/ "gitref") - page with the basic commands you have to use to be productive when working with git